Writing Residency

 Dates & Fees

 Applications are now open!
-Apply by the priority deadline of April 30th to be eligible for fellowships.
+The priority deadline is October 25th; applications will still be accepted until October 30th.
 Applications are reviewed by an anonymous admission board of peers, which rotates every year.
-Notifications will be sent out starting May 1st (including notifications of fellowships).
+Notifications will be sent out at the end of October (including notifications of fellowships).
 A non-refundable security deposit of $300 is required within two weeks of notification; program fees must be paid entirely prior to the beginning of the residency.

 If you have any questions, please check out the residency’s FAQ page, or contact us.